Kong/docs.konghq.com/app/_hub/kong-inc/mtls-auth/index.md

       default: "`CN`"
       required: true
       description: |
         Certificate property to use as the authenticated group.
 Valid values are `CN` (Common Name) or `DN` (Distinguished Name).
 Once `skip_consumer_lookup` is applied, any client with a valid certificate can access the Service/API.
-To restrict usage to only some of the authenticated users, also add the ACL plugin (not covered here) and create whitelist or blacklist groups of users.
+To restrict usage to only some of the authenticated users, also add the ACL plugin (not covered here) and create allowed or denied groups of users.
     - name: revocation_check_mode
       default: "`IGNORE_CA_ERROR`"
       description: |